PlayEveryWare/eos_plugin_for_unity/docs/frequently_asked_questions.md

 As a developer you will need to make/have an Epic Games account in order to interact with the [EOS Developer Portal](dev.epicgames/portal) and manage your product.

 ### As a player
 Players are given multiple login options, this changes from platform to platform, and different login methods provide different levels of functionality.
-Details of which login methods are supported by each platform are as follows, players can also link a number of different account types such as Google, Apple or Facebook accounts to create an Epic Games account:
+Details of which login methods are supported by each platform are as follows, players can also link a number of different account types such as Google, Apple or Facebook accounts to createa an Epic Games account:
 ![LoginByType](images/login_type_by_platform.png)

 ## What is this error?